wogsland/php-server/README.md

 ##Caveats

 1. Nothing that takes more than 1 line is supported.
-You'll need to minimize your class files before using them.
+You'll need to minimize your class and function files before using them.
 2. ```die();```  and ```exit;``` will also shut down your server.
 3. Nothing other than php files are supported.
 3. Others???